 Many Canberrans work, live, study or play at the national institutions, Lake Burley Griffin or the employment, retail and residential centers along the preferred alignment.

-To make it easier to imagine the future light rail network in the familiar and iconic areas of Canberra, we are building a Virtual Light Rail Tour from the City to Woden.
+Easily imagine the future light rail network in the familiar and iconic areas of Canberra with a virtual tour, departing now:

-A - City commuter - City West on London Circuirt
+- City commuter - City West on London Circuit

 We will use your views to:

-Constructing and planning the light rail network is an ongoing conversation.
+Planning, designing, constructing and operating the light rail network is an ongoing conversation.